berriera/flexWecDesignOpt/README.md

 flexWecDesignOpt is a Python 3 package designed to automate hydrodynamic design analysis using the boundary element solver [WAMIT](http://wamit.com/).
-The package automates creating run configuration input files, writing .gdf file format mesh files, and running the solver, and file management for everything.
+The package automates creating run configuration input files, writing .gdf file format mesh files, running WAMIT, and managing file structures to hold everything.

 Usage requires creating a specifically formatted set of common input files and defining a custom class to define your design from a set of design parameters that can completely quantify your device.
 This device class is relatively quick to write for simple geometries, and is responsible for geometry creation and clarifying how to change the set of common input file values based off of the design parameters.

 ## Installation
 flexWecDesignOpt can be installed with